mattmcnabb/OneLogin/readme.md

 ```

 You can find other commands to explore and manage groups, roles, events and more by running `Get-Command -Module OneLogin`.
 Happy scripting!

-## Special Thanks
-- June Blender for helping me with an XML help issue
-- Stephen Owen for helping out with a couple of REST/HTTP questions
-- Joel Bennett for help with v5.0 classes
-- Dave Wyatt for supporting this project on the PowerShell community build server